kpm25/PresentationAndDeliveryAppDevelopment/README.md

 This will print the text in bold, with a yellow font color and a green background.
 Please refer to the project's source code for more details on how to use the Ansi class.

+### HTTPS Configuration

+If you set `USE_HTTPS` to `true` in the `.env` file, the application will use HTTPS instead of HTTP.
+For this to work, you need to generate SSL certificates and place them in the appropriate directory.

+Here's a basic guide on how to generate a self-signed SSL certificate:

+1. Navigate to the root directory of your project in the terminal.

+2. Run the following command to generate a new private key and a self-signed certificate:

+    ```bash
+    openssl req -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem -days 365
+    ```

+3. You will be prompted to enter a passphrase for the private key.
+Remember this passphrase, as you will need it to start the server.

+4. The `key.pem` and `cert.pem` files will be created in the current directory.
+These are your private key and certificate, respectively.

+Remember, self-signed certificates are not validated by a Certificate Authority (CA) and should not be used in production.
+For a production environment, you should obtain a certificate from a trusted CA.

+After generating the certificates, update the server configuration to use them.
+The exact steps depend on your server setup.